 Built with ShortStack’s Photo Upload Giveaway template

 By adding a referral component to your contest, you can get double the number of entries (or more).
 It works like this: When people enter your contest, you give them an extra chance to win every time they share your contest form with a friend and the friend enters.
-It’s a win-win, since people who refer their friends increase their chance of winning and you increase the number of people who enter.
+It’s a win-win, since people who refer friends increase their chance of winning and you increase the number of people who enter.

 Like to Win

 Like-to-win contests are very easy for even the smallest business to run because all you have to do is post a photo, video or caption and ask people to “like” it and, voila, they’re entered.
 Even though we’re not huge fans of this kind of contest because it won’t help you collect email addresses, it is one way to generate engagement.
 To choose a winner at random, you’d use our comment/like importer tool with a random entry selector feature to choose a winner.

 Comment to Win

 Similar to a like-to-win contest, a comment-to-win contest asks people to comment on your photo, video or caption in order to have a chance to win.
 You could use this kind of contest to crowdsource ideas for your products by asking a question like, “What is your favorite way to use our product?” and then choosing a winner from among everyone who leaves a comment.
 To choose a winner, you’d use a comment/like importer tool with our random entry selector.

 Similar to the like-to-win contest described above, you can inspire engagement with a comment-to-win contest, but you won’t be collecting email addresses this way.